menu

 Quantity per package: 12

 Kenzoflex is applied as the treatment of kidney or bladder (urinary tract) infections.
 Ciprofloxacin, the main component, belongs to a group of drugs called quinolone antibiotics.
 Its main duty is to stop bacteria growth.
 This antibiotic treats only bacterial infections.
 It will not work for virus infections (such as common cold, flu).
-This drug is sold under a generic name – Cipro.
+Ciprofloxacin belongs to a class of antibiotics known as fluoroquinolones and works by inhibiting bacterial DNA synthesis, thus preventing the bacteria from reproducing and repairing themselves.

 Indications